glondu/belenios/INSTALL.md

 Compilation using only official Debian packages
 -----------------------------------------------

-At the time of writing (07 Jan 2014), you need the development version of Debian (or Ubuntu) to be able to compile Belenios using only official Debian packages.
+At the time of writing (05 Apr 2016), you need the development version of Debian (or Ubuntu) to be able to compile Belenios using only official Debian packages.
 On Ubuntu, you need to enable the "Universe" repository.
 Instead of using OPAM, the dependencies of Belenios can